-The schedule of Intramurals and Recreation Calendar of Events will be available in the new Physical Education, Athletic and Recreation Building (M).
+The Intramural Calendar of Events will be available in the Physical Education, Athletic and Recreation Building (M).
 Announcements of upcoming events will also be listed in the school newspaper and campus radio station on a regular basis.

-Students are invited to express their suggestions for the type of activities they prefer by visiting with the coordinator of intramurals in Building M, Room 222.
+Students are invited to express their suggestions for the type of activities they prefer by visiting with the Coordinator of Intramurals in Building M, Room 222.